-The following is a description of the valuation techniques and inputs used for each major class of assets measured at fair value by the Plan.
+The following is a description of the valuation techniques and inputs used for each major class of assets measured at fair value by the Master Trust Plan.
+There have been no changes in the methodologies used at December 31, 2019 and 2018.